 So, why would someone subject themselves to this “torture”.
-That’s what I was asking myself last year when I started my yearly pilgrimage to the tree stand.
+That’s what I ask myself every year when I start my pilgrimage to the tree stand.

 If you bow hunt, you know what I’m talking about.
 From the walk to the stand on a dark cloudy morning, accidentally bumping deer, getting blown at, to the tedious minutes that can seem like hours.
 For all it’s frustrations, bow hunting, for some reason makes everything right for me.

 Every year I tell myself I’m going to do a complete day in the stand.
 Up in the dark, down in the dark.
 All day in about 2 1/2 square feet.
 You don’t get down for anything.
 By anything, I mean you better have that taken care of for the day before you get there.